wp-plugins/wd-twitter-feed/readme.txt

 == Description ==

-**Twitter Feed** plugin for WordPress allows you to easily display Twitter user timelines in a wide variety of ways, using the included *shortcode engine* and *widget*.
+**Twitter Feed** allows you to easily display tweets from Twitter in a wide variety of ways, using the included *shortcode engine* and *widget*.
-The included skins are fully responsive.
-Using the caching engine, tweets can be stored locally to improve performance.
-Users can track their usage status and see if it is in accordance with Twitter rate limits.
+The comes with fully responsive skins.
+Using the caching engine, tweets can be stored locally to improve performance by decreasing load time.
+Users can use the *Usage Tracker* tool to track their usage status and see if it is in accordance with Twitter rate limits.

 Visit the official [Twitter Feed](http://products.askupasoftware.com/twitter-feed/) page for live examples, code snippets and more information.